Exawind/openturbine/docs/dev_plan.md

 :align: center
 ```

-The difference in usage in these two patterns is shown in
+The difference in usage for the above two patterns is illustrated via
-sample Python math operation below where a series of points
+a sample Python-based math operation below where a series of points
 are shifted in one direction by a constant amount.

 ```python